TIBCOSoftware/mashling/docs/cli/README.md

 You can also specify which target OS to build the customized binary for via the `-O` flag.
 Supported values are `windows`, `darwin` (for macOS), and `linux`.
 The default value is whatever the host operating system is at the time the `create` command is executed.

 A target architecture to build the customized binary for can be specified via the `-A` flag.
 Supported values are `amd64`, and `arm64`.
 The default value is `amd64` and will suffice for the vast majority of use cases.
 Linux is the only compatible target OS for `arm64` architectures.

+##### Note
+In case of gRPC, Create command accepts basic proto file and generates stub file with `protoc` binary.
+Tool also generates support files for trigger and gRPC service in path `<MASHLING-APP-HOME/gen/grpc>`.
+Trigger support files are created in `server` folder, gRPC service support files are created in `client` folder and stub file is generated in `<PROTONAME>` folder.
+Currently tool handles below operations.<br>

+1. Unary methods alone accepted.
+Implimentaion code is auto generated in above mentioned path.
+2. RPC method parameters should be declared in proto itself.
+3. Method should have input and output request params of message type.<br>

+Sample proto file can be found [here](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes/grpc-to-grpc-gateway).

 ### <a name="swagger"></a>Swagger
 Swagger allows you to generate a Swagger 2.0 document based off of the provided `mashling.json` configuration file.
 Currently it only works with HTTP based triggers.